2025-10-02

 Interpretation: Today, the average is 15 apples; tomorrow, the average is 26 apples.

-This concept generalizes to any time-series or panel data, like GDPs, incomes, or other outcomes measured across multiple units.
+This concept generalizes to any time-series or panel data, such as GDPs, incomes, or other outcomes measured across multiple units.

 You are at a bar with your friend.
 You earn $60k/year.
 Your friend earns $70k/year.
 The simple average of your incomes is:

-Now, suddenly Bill Gates walks in, with a net worth of $107B/year.
-Taking the simple average of all three income levels:
+Now, suddenly Bill Gates walks in, with a net income of $107B/year.
+Taking the simple average of all three income levels, we now just add one to the denominator since we now have three people:

-In other words, if we want a meaningful “bar average,” Bill should likely get much less weight than the other patrons.
+In other words, if we want a meaningful “bar average,” Bill should likely get much less weight (if any) than the other patrons.

 \[ \bar{x}_{\text{weighted}} = \sum_{i=1}^{n} w_i x_i, \quad \sum_{i=1}^{n} w_i = 1. \]